walexrvp/PayWithCapture-PHP/examples/card-payment-example.md

     "redirect_url" => "" //url to redirect to after authentication
   );

-//if you are create payment for MasterCard or Visa Card then you only
+//if you created payment for MasterCard or Visa Card then you only
-//need to create payment and display the the data['responsehtml'] in the $response
+//need to create payment and display the the data['responsehtml'] from $response
-//in an iframe
+//in an iframe for Mastercard and Visa card verification/validation
 $response = $cardClient->createPayment($data);

 //if you created payment for Verve card then you will need to